 The journey planned is rarely the journey taken.
 The Nobody’s River expedition team had no idea how true this would be as they prepared to leave for a two month expedition in Mongolia and Russia.
 You can buy persuasive essay from the essayservice.com on this topic.
 This film documents their journey along one of the few remaining free-flowing rivers of the world and through the complexities of love and loss.
 From their hilarious antics to deeply human struggles, these ladies shine a light on the soul of internal and external exploration.
 This inspiring story was crafted by award-winning freelance director and cinematographer Skip Armstrong.
 Though the film is generally not available for purchase or public screenings.
 Please feel free to contact us with any special inquiries.

 Nobody’s River is a documentary expedition on one of the world’s greatest and least known free flowing rivers, the Amur.
 In the summer of 2013 a team of 4 women traveled and documented this last of it’s kind river from the remote Mongolian headwaters to a massive delta in Russia.
-Their goal now is to share these stories and lessons from a free flowing river with our communities and beyond through film, articles, and live talks.
+Then shared their stories with help of essay writer service EssayHub.com and lessons from a free flowing river with their communities and beyond through film, articles, and live talks.
 The project has come to a close, but the website is still here with resources and stories for our community.
 Feel free to take a look around.
 And enjoy!